These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 Data Processing Agreement

-- The Parties seek to implement a data processing agreement that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).
+(D) The Parties seek to implement a data processing agreement that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).

 1. Definitions and Interpretation

-- “EU Data Protection Laws” means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State and as amended, replaced or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR.
+1.1.7.
+“EU Data Protection Laws” means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State, and as amended, replaced, or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR.

 2. Processing of User Personal Data

-- The purpose of data processing is to perform the rights and obligations set out in the Software as a Service Agreement and the General Terms and Conditions as principal agreements.
+2.4.
+The purpose of data processing is to perform the rights and obligations set out in the Software as a Service Agreement and/or the General Terms and Conditions as principal agreements.

-- The maximum duration of data processing equals to the period of the contractual relationship between User and Eperoto plus 6 months.
+2.5.
+The maximum duration of data processing equals to the period of the contractual relationship between User and Eperoto plus 6 months.
 On the request of the User, Eperoto shall cease data processing promptly and in any event within 10 business days.
-The User will be informed before Eperoto ceases data processing.

 3. Eperoto Personnel